Hiking in a Dutch Polder

 In one place, where a canal enters the village, a vista through the grove of trees offers a view to the open polder.
 In the distance we once again see the Schokland forest.

 On our busride from Nagele to Urk we had twenty minutes transfer time in Emmeloord.
 Too short to take a good look at the capital of the polder and discover any hidden gems.
 But long enough to make a photo of the Poldertower.
 This combined water, clock and observation tower is a national monument.
 But has been out of service for financial reasons since 2013.
 Too bad, missed opportunity; I would have loved to look at the polder from a somewhat higher point of view.
 And what a cool structure this tower is.

 The fishing village of Urk used to be an island, like Schokland.
 But because the village is built on a remarkably high hill for polder standards, the inhabitants were probably better protected against the sea.
 With its harbor, lighthouse, wind farms, narrow streets and many churches, Urk is a place that certainly deserves a closer look.
 Unfortunately, at the time of our arrival, the beautiful cloudy skies had been replaced by a uniform dark gray sky from which occasionally some rain fell.

-So we’ll return to Urk on another polder expedition, on which we’ll also visit the Waterloopbos at Marknesse, a former hydrological test facility that’s been overgrown by a forest.
-To summarize: it’s quite possible to do some hiking in the Noordoostpolder and there is even so much to see that one day is not enough.
+So we’ll return to Urk on another polder hiking expedition.
+Then we’ll also visit the Waterloopbos at Marknesse, a former hydrological test facility that’s been overgrown by a forest.
+To summarize: it’s quite possible to do some hiking in the Noordoostpolder.
+And there is even so much to see that one day is not enough.
 But one has to be lucky with the weather.